Information about your new puppy

 - Neck applications – These contain a small amount of liquid which is easily applied to back of neck & lasts between 1-2 months depending on brand.
-We recommend and sell Advantage & Frontline, which are highly effective killing adult fleas on cat and flea larvae in environment.
+We recommend and sell Advantage which is highly effective killing adult fleas on cat and flea larvae in environment.

 - Multi treatment application – Bravecto and Advocate are leading multi treatments that is also applied to the back of the neck.
 They not only kill fleas, but also have a worm treatment included, which can by-pass having to give your dog a worm tablet if done regularly.
 They also contain ear mite treatment.

 - Flea collars, powders and shampoos – These products, while less expensive, are not as effective as other products.
 We recommend the aforementioned products for all aspects of flea control.

 - Please talk to any of our vet nurses for more information on any of the flea treatments mentioned so we can make sure you purchase the one most suited to your puppy’s needs.